 Use your personal statement to prove you will be a 'good roommate' and active community member.
 Focus on resilience, empathy, and career goals.

-Does a degree from The Cooper Union Worth It?
+Is a The Cooper Union degree Worth It?

 27.92% of the students are receiving Pell Grant and 20.8 percent are receiving Federal Grants.
 So it is a better choice to go to The Cooper Union and apply for PELL or federal loan grants.